dotnet/try-samples/101-linq-samples/docs/orderings.md

 The `orderby` clause of a LINQ query sorts the output sequence.
 You can control the properties used for sorting, and specify ascending or descending order.

-## orderby sytnax
+## orderby sorts elements

-This sample uses orderby to sort a list of words alphabetically.
+This sample uses `orderby` to sort a list of words alphabetically.

 ``` cs --region orderby-syntax --source-file ../src/Orderings.cs --project ../src/Try101LinqSamples.csproj
 ```